JaedenRotondo/obsidian-git-sync/COMP 353/Assingment 1.md

 ```

 #### Explain why DB system is better than file processing system
-- There are many pros to using a DB system when working with tables and queries.
-The following are a list of bullet points which I believe describe the benefits of a DB system for this project and in general
+- There are many pros to using a DB system when working with tables and queries in comparison to a file processing system.
+The following are a list of bullet points which I believe describe the benefits of a DB system for this project and in general:
 - The main benefit of a Database management system is the limiting of *data redundancy* (ACID properties).
 A database management system insures
-	- Atomicity
-	- Consistency
-	- Isolation
-	- Durability
+	- Atomicity: the all-or-nothing execution of transactions
+	- Consistency: DBM systems allows for the cosnsistency of data unlike file processing system
+	- Isolation: the fact that each transaction must appear to be executed as if no other transaction is executing at the same time.
+	- Durability:  the condition that the effect on the database of a transaction must never be lost, once the transaction has completed.
-- Since there is no abstract view of the data, it is a lot harder to make queries.
+- Rewriting code: Since there is no abstract view of the data, it is a lot harder to make queries.
 For example the query in Java requiered me to make a nested for loop that cannot be reused for other queries
-- Another benefit of using a database management system for this problem was that its complexity was lower. instead of having to use 3 buffereaders and a nested loop O(n^2), in the SQL implementation i used the very quick `JOIN` operation
+- Performance: Another benefit of using a database management system for this problem was that its complexity was lower. instead of having to use 3 buffereaders and a nested loop O(n^2), in the SQL/DB implementation i used the very quick `JOIN` operation which is more similar to O(n) but not exaclty.
 - There are of course some benefits of using a file processing system.
 If there is a single query you are looking for and do not require a database, it could be implemented easier.
+- SQL also allows you to change the data using the `alter` keyword.
+This would not be possible at least with my current implementation of the file processing system.
+- Overall through the implementation of these 2 systems it is very clear the a DBMS is almost always perferable in comparison to a file processing system.
 ---
 # Question 2